Harvard Chan School Policy on Conflict of Interests

-To fully understand your obligations, please consult the school’s policy found at http://www.hsph.harvard.edu/administrative-offices/faculty-affairs/outside-activities/outside-professional-activities.html.
-This policy is intended to serve as a guide for HSPH appointees in structuring their relationships with industry and other outside ventures in view of their academic responsibilities for teaching, research, and administrative duties.
+To fully understand their obligations related to conflicts of interest, research scientists should consult the school’s policy found on the Harvard Chan School website: http://www.hsph.harvard.edu/faculty-affairs/outside-activities/hsph-policy-on-conflicts-of-interest-and-commitment/.
+This policy is intended to serve as a guide for Harvard Chan School appointees in structuring their relationships with industry and other outside ventures in view of their academic responsibilities.